CPA: Character Generation

 - The character's health points determine how much damage they can suffer before being defeated.

-- HP is equal to 10 + Resilience + Athletics + bonuses from Combat skills and talents.
+- Base HP is equal to 5 + Resilience + Athletics + Combat skills.
+Other features may add more.

-- HP regenerates at a base rate of (1 + Resilience skill) per 8 hours of good comfortable rest and healthy food.
+- Health regenerates at a base rate of (1 + Resilience skill) per 8 hours of good comfortable rest and healthy food.

-- Assign your Initiative score, equal to [Investigation + Insight + Dodge + Athletics + Combat skills].
+- Assign your Initiative score, equal to [Leadership + Perception + Insight + Dodge + Athletics + Combat skills].
 This score is used purely to decide who goes first in a combat, chase, evacuation, or other urgent scene.

-- Assign your Movement, equal to 3 + your single highest combat or athletics skill.
-The character's speed represents how many spaces you can move with one Move Action in combat.
+- Assign your Movement, equal to 3 + your single highest skill of (Melee or Brawl or Athletics).
+The character's movement represents how many spaces you can move with one Action in combat.

-- The character's maximum Energy Points are usually equal to 5 points + 1 per arcane skill level.
+- The character's maximum Energy Points are usually equal to 5 points + arcane skills.

-- For example, if you have level 1 in teleportation and level 2 in pyromancy, you have 5 + (1+2) = 8 maximum Energy Points.
+- For example, if you have level 3 in Cryomancy and 4 in Metaphysics, you have 5 + (3 + 4) = 12 maximum Energy Points.

-- If you spend your energy points, you recharge them at a base rate of 1 per 4 hours of rest, travel or meditation.
+- If you spend your energy points, you recharge them at a base rate of [meditation skill] per 1 hour of rest or meditation, or 1 per 4 hours, whichever is greater.

 - Agree with the other players on why your character is committing to join them and entrust their life to these specific friends on an Adventure of Cosmic Peril.